How to Write Content That Gets You Noticed (Even When You’re Just Starting Out)

 Do you know what hurts more than a kick in the balls?

 Putting your heart and soul into creating content but getting no traction.
+No likes.
+No shares.
+No signups.

-What if instead of having to create hundreds of pieces to start getting some attention, you could take the fastlane to go from nobody to authority?
+What if instead of having to create hundreds of pieces to start getting some attention, you could take the fast lane to go from nobody to authority?

-Because let’s face it: noticeable content can be engineered.
+Because let’s face it… Noticeable content can be engineered.

 Let’s see how.

-Discovering the hot potatoes in your niche
+Discover the hot potatoes in your niche

 It hurts me to write this.

-Sniff out what’s sizzling in the market.
+So instead of guessing, sniff out what’s sizzling in the market.

-Think of it like walking through a busy street market: sure, there’s a vendor selling fried insects, but is that what the crowd is clamoring for?
-Nah, they’re lined up at the taco stand.
-So why would you set up shop selling deep-fried crickets when you could be flipping tacos?
+Think of it like walking through a busy street market: sure, there’s a vendor selling fried insects, but is that what the crowd really wants?

 I have a ton of things I think are important and interesting.
 And I bet you have, too.
 But if the market doesn’t think like you, then stop banging your head against the wall.